lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings-101.md

 The referee keeps the meeting on track and ensures that everyone is heard.
 The agenda defines the format, the objective and the end state.
-The meeting ends as soon as the end state is reached.
+When the end state is reached, the meeting is ended.

 When either a referee or an agenda is missing, the odds are stacked up against the meeting to be productive.